ALL Metrics

 Introduction

-The adoption of emerging technologies in tourism not only places companies at the forefront of digital transformation, but also accelerates the move towards resilient and environmentally friendly infrastructure (Castilla et al., 2023).
-Virtual reality is emerging as a technology that offers the opportunity to transform the tourism industry's communication to meet the needs of tourists (Pestek & Sarvan, 2021).
-This technology not only enriches the traveller's experience, but also provides destinations and businesses with additional marketing tools, thus reshaping the consumer experience (Calisto & Sarkar, 2024).
+The adoption of emerging technologies in tourism not only positions companies at the forefront of digital transformation but also accelerates progress toward resilient and environmentally sustainable infrastructures (Castilla et al., 2023).
+Among these innovations, virtual reality (VR) has emerged as a transformative tool capable of reshaping how the tourism industry communicates with and engages travelers (Pestek & Sarvan, 2021).
+By enabling immersive experiences, VR enriches the traveler’s journey while providing destinations and businesses with new marketing instruments that redefine the overall consumer experience (Calisto & Sarkar, 2024).

 Methods